The Secret Adventures of Jules Verne: Production

 The show was filmed in Montreal, Quebec at an estimated cost of $30,000,000 CAD.
 According to the Montreal Gazette, it was the most expensive television series ever shot in the city.
 English screenwriter Gavin Scott, who created the series, worked with producer Michael Mullally and production company Talisman Films to create the show.
 Executive producer Pierre de Lespinois chose to film in Montreal due to the city's architecture.
-The Secret Adventures of Jules Verne was the first television series to be filmed entirely in high-definition video; specifically, it used the HDCAM, a digital camera manufactured by Sony.
+The Secret Adventures of Jules Verne was the first television series to be recorded entirely in high-definition video; specifically, it used the HDCAM, a digital camera manufactured by Sony.

-Broadcast history
+Broadcast

-The show first aired on CBC Television in Canada in 1999, and was then broadcast in the United States on the Sci-Fi Channel (now Syfy) in 2001.
+The show first aired on CBC in Canada in 2000.
+It was then broadcast in the United States on the Sci-Fi Channel, premiering in early 2001.